I probably said it a million times, I love Mexican food. I also LOVE my Instant Pot so I just had to try this Instant Pot Copycat Chipotle Barbacoa.

 Use a Thermometer to ensure Ground Beef Reaches the Safely Cooked Internal Temperature of 160°F.

-For more delicious recipes like this one, I suggest you check these recipes out:
+For more delicious recipes made with Boneless Chuck Roast, I suggest you check these recipes out:

 You will need the following ingredients to make this Copycat Barbacoa recipe from Chipotle in your Pressure Cooker (see recipe card for quantities): Boneless Chuck Roast, Canola Oil, Chipotle Peppers in Adobo Sauce, White Onion, Garlic Cloves, Beef Bouillon, Apple Cider Vinegar, Lime Juice, Ground Cumin, Dried Oregano, Chili Powder, Sea Salt and Ground Cloves.